Ashley-Morais-Perez/SDoH-Project-Fall-2024/README.md

 # SDoH-Project-Fall-2024

-This respository contains the devlierbales for our HHA 502/504 Fall Project.
+This repository contains the deliverables for our HHA 502/504 Fall Project.